Sharon Everitt: Career

-Everitt's resume primarily consists of directing comedy, music, and performance.
+In 2018, Everitt directed the short film musical Brentwood starring Brent Spiner and Peri Gilpin which has played at the Mill Valley Film Festival.
+In 2019, the film was named "Best Short Film" by the Independent Film Showcase in Los Angeles.

 She is known for directing the Comedy Central series The High Court starring Doug Benson, featuring guest stars Tiffany Haddish, Michael Ian Black, and Reggie Watts, among others.
-In 2018, Everitt directed the short film Brentwood starring Brent Spiner and Peri Gilpin which has played at the Mill Valley Film Festival.

 Everitt is also known as the Executive Producer of the Disney Christmas specials on ABC from 2011 to 2013.

 Everitt also has an extensive editorial history which primarily consists of editing comedy and music, including multiple official music videos for artist Taylor Swift.